intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 and silently discard it.
 Some interpretations even suggest that a faulty or ambiguous message be processed according to the inferred intent of the sender.

-These first two interpretations above are understood to be necessary guiding principles for the design and implementation of networked systems.
-However, the third interpretation is no longer considered best practice in all scenarios.
+These interpretations that protect against defects or attack are understood to be necessary guiding principles for the design and implementation of networked systems.
+However, an interpretation that advocates for tolerating unexpected inputs is no longer considered best practice in all scenarios.

 Time and experience shows that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
 This